Property Investment

 This level of income starts to give you many more choices.

-The home you live in, the holidays you take.
-If you manage your money well, you can take more overseas holidays.
+The home you live in; the holidays you take.

-If you are used to living on a high income while you’re working, this allows you to continue your current lifestyle.
+If you are used to living on a high income while you’re working, this can allow you to continue your current lifestyle.

 This is the lifestyle most investors I work with here at Opes Partners aim for.